eclipse-tractusx/puris/local/bruno/puris-integration-test/README.md

 ### Retrieval of submodel data

 This section negotiates access to anonymized submodel assets and retrieves the corresponding anonymized payloads from resolved submodel endpoints.
-The process is executed in a loop over multiple submodels defined in `SUBMODEL_DATA`.
+The process is executed in a loop over multiple submodels defined in `SUBMODEL_DATA`:

 1. Initialize the current submodel context from `SUBMODEL_DATA` by setting the runtime variables `SUBMODEL_SEMANTIC_ID`, `SUBMODEL_ENDPOINT`, `SUBMODEL_DSP_ENDPOINT`, and `SUBMODEL_ASSET` for the current iteration.
 The catalog is then queried for anonymized submodel assets, and the resulting response is used to select the catalog entry matching the configured anonymized `SUBMODEL_SEMANTIC_ID`.
 2. Build and store the ODRL offer as `SUBMODEL_CATALOG_OFFER` and `SUBMODEL_CATALOG_OFFER_ID`